Keys To A Proper Sound System

 - Good electrical supply.
 A separate circuit(s) is recommended.
 A

-clean and stable voltage to the equipment.
-Be careful about sharing
+deliver clean and stable voltage to the equipment.
+Be careful about

-gauge became available about 15 years ago, we switched to only using
+became available about 15 years ago, we switched to only using that

 channel 14 gauge and one channel 10 gauge and you'll hear quite a